JSegundo/blog/outstatic/content/posts/my-study-roadmap-for-2025.md

 ## Q1 (Jan-March)

-- "Node.js Design Patterns"
+- Currently following Node JS: advanced concepts course in Udemy and reading "Node.js Design Patterns" book.

-- "Understanding Distributed Systems" by Roberto Vitillo
+- I already took a look at a sample of "Understanding Distributed Systems" by Roberto Vitillo and I can't wait to start reading it.

-- "Fundamentals of Software Architecture" by Neal Ford & Mark Richards
+- Then: "Fundamentals of Software Architecture" by Neal Ford & Mark Richards

 ## Q2 (April-June)